Blaisorblade/dot-iris/development.md

 ## Creating a local opam switch

 Instead of installing dependencies globally, one _can_ use opam 2.0 to create a separate switch.
-That _can_ be a local switch, that is, a local version of iris and of coq that will only be used when the shell is inside `dot-iris` directory;
+That _can_ be a local switch, i.e., a local version of Iris and of Coq that will only be used when the shell is inside `dot-iris` directory.
-global switches can be useful, but for those we refer to `opam`'s docs.
-We provide next instructions for local switches.
+Global switches can be useful, but for those we refer to `opam`'s docs.
+We provide instructions for local switches in this file.

 _The first time,_ one should run: